shiguita/FM-Interactive_Card/README.md

 ## Acknowledgments

-I do want to once again thank "" for showing the importance of writing cleaner code.
+I do want to thank [Alamin](https://github.com/CodePapa360) once again for showing the importance of writing cleaner code.